mindscan-de/FuriousIron-HFB/README.md

 extracted from the filter data effectively.
 Because the filter saved the data with the highest number of collisions first.
 And if only 45 bits out of 128 are saved to disk, the missing bits can not be reconstructed.

+## Combine HFB-Filters with other Bloom-Filter solutions

+All the other modifications, like counting Bloom-Filters are still possible - I just replaced the hash function with something very very simple.

 ## TLDR